paulpod/neuromanticsdotnet/source/_posts/Music-part2.md

 ## Beyond the library

 If you're building USB playback into CD players, you need music library management.
-At first glance, Rekordbox looks like other music libraries—the spreadsheet view of titles, artists, metadata:
+At first glance, Rekordbox looks like other music libraries — the spreadsheet view of titles, artists, metadata:

 [![Rekordbox library view](/images/rekordbox-library.png)](/images/rekordbox-library.png)

-But it's also a playback engine, representing all the tools that physical decks and a mixer provide—digitally.
+But it's also a playback engine, representing all the tools that physical decks and a mixer provide — digitally.

 Standard stuff: playback controls, progress bar, time/pitch stretching, looping.
 Playing one track looks like this: